kkgthb/az-playwright-svc-01/README.md

 ## Source code

-* Here is a stripped-down version of what it looks like to have to author this test by hand in Playwright _(not so bad!)_:
+* Here is a stripped-down version of what it looks like to have to author this test by hand in Playwright _(not so bad -- especially since I let [the VSCode plugin](https://playwright.dev/docs/codegen) do all of the hard work of recording my actions in the browser for starters, and then just cleaned it up to match my stylistic preferences!)_:
     * _([Full code here](/e2e-worldcat-search/src/my-e2e-tests/my-first-tests.e2e.playwright.ts))_; snippet below:
         ```typescript
         import { test, expect, type Page } from "@playwright/test";